 Have you ever wondered what to do in London in 24 hours?
-This first-timer travel guide will show you where to go and what to see during a one-day visit to London.
+Read on and find out about the best places to go and the best things to do.

-The Best Things to Do in London in 24 Hours: A Complete Guide for First-Time Visitors
+The Best Things to Do in London in One Day: A Complete Guide for First-Time Visitors

 Embark on your 24-hour adventure in London!
 A city famous for red double-decker buses, afternoon tea, classic cabs, and strict unwritten rules when it comes to forming a queue… Oh, and don’t forget Queen’s Guard with their signature bright red coats and Napoleonic bearskins.
-This is certainly another interesting thing to see in London in your first 24 hours.
+This is certainly another interesting thing to see in London during your first day.

 At first glance, the capital of the United Kingdom looks like a unique blend of old and new traditions.
 From time to time, modern buildings distort uninterrupted flow of the charming architecture of the old time.

 If it’s not enough, London is a place where Sherlock Holmes accompanied by his assistant and dear friend Dr. Watson solved many great mysteries.
-Moreover, in London, wired for success, the Beatles gave their early performances.
+In London, wired for success, the Beatles gave their early performances.

 Taking everything into account, 24 hours never seems like enough time to experience all the great things London has to offer.
-Nevertheless, it’s not impossible.
-With that being said, check out what you can do and see in London during your first 24 hours.
+Yet it’s not impossible.

 London in 24 Hours with Hop-on Hop-off Tours

-To be efficient with our first 24 hours in London and enhance our city experience, we considered a few tour options.
-Original London Sightseeing Tour: Hop-on Hop-off became the ultimate winner.
+To make as much as possible from our first day in London, we considered a few tour options.
+Original London Sightseeing Tour: Hop-on Hop-off became our ultimate winner.
 Along with narrated commentary, the tour gives you flexibility to travel and discover the highlights of the city at your own pace.

 As you can see your first day on exploring London can get pretty packed.
-But let’s stop here and hop on that London tour bus and see where it takes us.
+But let’s hop on that London tour bus and see where it takes us.

-We started our adventure at Piccadilly Circus.
+We started our London adventure at Piccadilly Circus.
 Located at intersection of five main roads, it’s one of the busiest and most popular destinations in the city.
-Thanks to big neon billboards, Piccadilly Circus is often called Mini Time Square of London.
+Thanks to its big neon billboards, Piccadilly Circus is often called the Mini Time Square of London.

 The place indeed has a lot to offer to the first-time visitors of London, including such famous attractions as the Shaftesbury Memorial Fountain or the Statue of Eros, the London Pavilion, and Criterion Theatre.

-With just 24 hours to explore London before heading to Paris, we were determined to make the most of our short trip.
-Therefore, after visiting Piccadilly Circus, we quickly hop on the bus.
+With just 24 hours on our hands to explore London before heading to Paris, we were determined to see as much as possible.
+After visiting Piccadilly Circus, we quickly hopped on the bus.
 About 15 minutes later, we hopped off at our next destination, Trafalgar Square.

 Named after the Battle of Trafalgar, the square is home to Nelson’s Column, the Fourth Plinth, and four Landseer’s Lions.
 On the north side of the square, the National Gallery presents more than 2,000 exhibits originated in Western Europe.
 Ample restaurants and cafes surround Trafalgar Square, ensuring that you have the best lunch you can possibly get in London.

 A short 15-minute walk from Trafalgar Square takes you to Big Ben, the London’s most famous landmark.
 Located in the Elizabeth Tower at the north end of the Houses of Parliament, the prominent tower clock is worldwide known for its accuracy.